Wooclap AI logo

 Nudge theory

-Nudge theory to transform education
+Harnessing nudge theory to transform teaching practices

 Nudges” are actions which aim to guide our decisions and facilitate our behavioural changes.
 Developed by economist Richard Thaler, winner of the 2017 Nobel Prize in Economics, the nudge theory, which is based on behavioural sciences, has been gaining ground in recent years, particularly since an experiment conducted in Amsterdam airport during which a fly was painted on urinals to encourage users to keep the toilets clean.
 It worked remarkably well!